-All content (text and visuals) on this website Copyright © 1990 - 2019, Ann Ferrar.
-Bessie Stringfield entrusted her life rights to Ann Ferrar in 1990.
+All content (text and visuals) Copyright © 1990 - 2019, Ann Ferrar.
+Bessie Stringfield gave express written consent to her life rights to Ann Ferrar in 1990.
 Ferrar reserves all rights to the story of Bessie Stringfield as expressed.
-Ferrar is the author-originator, primary source and sole rights-holder of this material from African American Queen of the Road: The Untold Story of Bessie Stringfield, A Memoir of Race, Gender, Resilience and the Road.
-This material is based, and expands upon: Ferrar’s earlier copyrighted stories published in print and online; the oral history of Bessie Stringfield recorded by the author containing anecdotes, dialogue and quotes as told by Ms. Stringfield to Ms. Ferrar; exclusive interview transcripts; and other primary materials researched and acquired by the author.
+Ferrar is the author-originator, primary source and sole rights-holder of this material from African American Queen of the Road: The Untold Story of Bessie Stringfield, A Memoir of Resilience and the Road.
+This material is based, and expands upon: Ferrar’s earlier copyrighted stories published in print and online; the exclusive oral history of Bessie Stringfield recorded by the author containing anecdotes, dialogue and quotes as told by Ms. Stringfield to Ms. Ferrar; exclusive interview transcripts; and other primary materials researched and acquired by the author.
 Ferrar is the author-originator and sole rights-holder of all defining story elements, including, but not limited to: story-lines (plots), chronicles and perspectives on Ms. Stringfield, her achievements and life events.
-Ferrar's stories must not be pirated, plagiarized, imitated, nor adapted to other media; they must not be aggregated and disseminated by other parties without prior written consent from, and citation of, the author.
+Ferrar's stories and story elements must not be pirated, plagiarized, imitated, nor adapted to other media; they must not be aggregated and disseminated by other parties without prior written consent from, and citation of, the author.
 Ferrar's works and photographs must not be duplicated, scanned, stored, or otherwise exploited.
 The author's works and properties on Bessie Stringfield are proprietary to this author; they are protected from theft under multiple, current Library of Congress Registration Numbers listed at bottom.
-Please respect the author and the wishes of Bessie Stringfield.
-More details on coyright and intellectual property are at bottom.
+Please respect the author and the wishes of Bessie Stringfield, and comply with U.S. and International Copyright laws.